Australian paintings

 The value of tradition

-The intention of the first Australian artists is somewhat of a mystery.
+The intention of the first known Australian artists is somewhat of a mystery.
 In North Australia, the relics of their work could be legitimately described as one of the seven wonders of the ancient world.
-Known as the Bradshaws, the art is dispersed in around 100 000 sites spread over 50 000 sq. km of northern Australia.
+Known as the Bradshaws or Gwion Gwion, the art is dispersed in around 100 000 sites spread over 50 000 sq. km of northern Australia.
 Because they are so old, they have become part of the rock itself, which makes carbon dating to find the exact age impossible.
 Although the art's pigment can't be dated, a fossilised wasp nest covering one of the paintings has been dated at 17,000 + years old.
 This makes the art at least four times older than the pyramids of Egypt.
-A perculiar feature of the art is that they show people with tassels, hair adornments, and possibly clothing.
-Such body adornments are usually only found in agricultural societies that have developed hierarchical systems of status; however, agricultural societies are not believed to have originated until 10,000 years ago and never in Australia.
+A peculiar feature of the art is that they show people with tassels, hair adornments, and possibly clothing.
+Such body adornments are usually only found in agricultural societies that have developed hierarchical systems of status; however, agricultural societies were not believed to have originated until 10,000 years ago and never in Australia.

 |

-Nicholas Chevalier
+Nicholas Chevalier -

 Buffaloe Range from the West.

-Towards the beginnings of the 20th century, a cultural tradition was developing and led to the creation of the Heidleburg School.
-Together, a group of painters dealt with a common subject matter, learnt from each other, yet produced completely individualistic results.
-The likes of Tom Roberts, and Arthur Streeton captured the chaos and complexity of the land and wove into it the prevailing themes of nationalism and independence.
-Their paintings convey optimism with hill top gazes filled with vibrant blues and subtle yellows.
-Their subject matter included the pioneers whom were pushing the bush frontiers.
+Towards the beginnings of the 20th century, a cultural tradition was developing that led to the creation of the Heidleburg School.
+Within the school, a group of painters dealt with a common subject matter and learnt from each other, yet still produced completely individualistic results.
+Such painters included the likes of Tom Roberts and Arthur Streeton who captured the chaos and complexity of the land and wove into it the prevailing themes of nationalism and independence.
+Their paintings convey optimism with hill top gazes filled with vibrant blues and subtle yellows and their subject matter included the pioneers whom were pushing the bush frontiers.
+With an optimistic subject matter and an aesthetic that matched the complexity of the landscape, the artists of the Heidleburg School were able to position the bush landscape as the personification of the uniqueness and strength of the Australian character.

 Also painting the pioneers was Frederick McCubbin; however, unlike Roberts and Streeton, McCubbin's themes tended to be melancholic.
 McCubbin painted thick bushland where light was dim and the environment seemed somewhat lonely and dark.
-Into the scene he would introduce a pioneer but rather than optimistically showing the pioneer conquering nature, McCubbin showed them being conquered themselves or using the bush as their refuge.
+Into the scene he would introduce a pioneer but, rather than optimistically showing the pioneer conquering nature, McCubbin showed them being conquered themselves or using the bush as their refuge.
 In other words, no sooner had a nationalism based on mastering the bush been created, it was being subverted by another artist with a different take.

 Frederick

-McCubbin
+McCubbin -

 Albert Tucker